MoniPar/booklist_generator/README.md

 * Easily navigate the program without having to read the documentation supporting it.
 * See clearly labelled inputs with examples of the text I should be submitting.
-* See helpful suggestions when there is an error.
+* See helpful suggestions when an invalid input has been submitted.
 * Have the program run smoothly without crashing.
-* Submit Name and Surname of Students
+* Submit Name and Surname of Students.
 * Submit their subject choices.
 * Receive a book list for each student with the total price.
+* Check how many students have already been submitted.
+* Check the total number of optional subjects chosen.

 [Back to Top](#index---table-of-contents)
 ___